steqeq/0000/docs/contribute/feedback.md

 After creating your issue, make sure to check it regularly for any requests for additional information.

-For information about contributing content to the ROCm dcoumentation, see [Contributing to the ROCm documentation](./contributing.md).
+For information about contributing content to the ROCm documentation, see [Contributing to the ROCm documentation](./contributing.md).